gopherunner/data-warehouse-service/README.md

    email:       admin@datawarehouse.com
    password:    w4r3h0us3
    ```

+### Using the Service

+1. First, you need to create at least one **Region/Country** and **City**, for that go to the Regions/City menu then create a Region, and for creating a Country and City you will need to click the three dots and follow the instructions.

+2. Create a Company, go the Companies menu and click on **Add Company**, complete the fields.

+3. Now, you can create **Contacts**.

 ## Some useful MongoDB commands (install & use) - for MacOS:

 - Install MongoDB Community edition: